-An economic and social justice issue of our time
+An economic and social justice issue

 As CSOs develop policy positions and advocacy initiatives they should be guided by overarching perspectives that include a recognition that the prevention and control of NCDs is both an economic and social justice issue impacting on human development.

 NCDs, and the lifestyles contributing to them, should be seen first and foremost as issues of the young.
 They must be addressed over the life course, recognising that influences in the antenatal period and the first 3 months of life often determine outcomes throughout life.
 CSOs need to understand that support for policies and activities is more likely if these are aligned with WHO Global Targets and the Sustainable Development Goals.